tholman/interactive-banners/README.md

 # Interactive Banners

-A small html5 experiment using the canvas element to create moveable, interactive banners
+A small HTML5 experiment using the canvas element to create moveable, interactive banners

-See it in action: [Here](http://tholman.com/experiments/html5/interactive-banners).
+See it in action [here](http://tholman.com/experiments/html5/interactive-banners).

 # License